ayathree/true-beauty-server/README.md

 ---

 ### ⚙️ System Features
 - 🌐 **Protected Routes** – Role-based route protection for User and Admin
+- 🗣️ **Voice-Enabled Interaction** -  Built-in support for speech synthesis and recognition for an accessible user experience.
 - 📤 **Image Uploading** – For product listings and user profiles
 - 💬 **Review System** - Customer can rate and give review for a product
 - 🧩 **Reusable Components** – Clean architecture and modular React components